Kendall Jenner Stuns In Ben Simmons Jersey At Sixers Game

 — Kyle Scott (@CrossingBroad) March 11, 2019

-Per PhillyChitChat, Jenner and Simmons were spotted together over the weekend in suburban Cherry Hill, N.J., where the couple were seen shopping for a vacuum cleaner, before having dinner together at the Grand Lux Cafe in the Cherry Hill Mall, and then going to Top Golf in nearby Mt.
-Laurel for a birthday party for Simmons’ brother.
+Per PhillyChitChat, Jenner and Simmons were spotted together over the weekend in suburban Cherry Hill, New Jersey, where the couple were seen shopping for a vacuum cleaner.
+They then shared dinner at the Grand Lux Cafe in the Cherry Hill Mall, and then traveled to Top Golf in nearby Mt.
+Laurel.
+There, they took in a birthday party for Simmons’ brother.

 Kendall Jenner Broke Out Her Personalized Custom Sixers Jersey Yesterday https://t.co/C3GETG077V